 Length: Snippet: approximately 14 minutes; Lesson: one 45 - 55 minute class period.

 Learner Outcomes/Objectives: Students will practice deriving theme from a scene in a novel that has been adapted to film.

 Rationale: The scene is a powerful presentation of a thematic concept.
 In addition, students reading Ken Kesey's novel will enjoy seeing the film's presentation of this important scene.

+Description: In this classic scene from One Flew over the Cuckoo's Nest, Randall Patrick McMurphy, played by Jack Nicholson, takes fellow inmates of the mental institution on an unauthorized fishing trip.
+Although in the novel by Ken Kesey, McMurphy manipulates the situation by organizing the outing and making a tidy profit for himself, in the film he simply absconds with a bus full of inmates, picks up his girlfriend and hijacks a fishing boat.
 The joyful energy spent catching the fish shows on the faces of the inmates; they have become happy, successful men rather than the troubled spirits they are at the hospital.
 Whether or not students read the book or see the entire movie, the snippet illustrates one of the film's ideas: society determines what is crazy and what is not crazy and this determination is created through observable behavior; in other words, crazy is as crazy does.

 2. Cue the DVD so that the film clip will start immediately.